College of Cairo

 Each student will receive a Statement of achievement and a report that provides more details about his or her performance.
 Results are given as Checkpoint scores between 0.0 – the weakest performance – and 6.0 – the best performance.
 The average score is between 3.0 and 4.0.
 The report gives a score for the subject and for the main topics/skills, so that teachers can identify any important strengths or weaknesses.

-The report gives information about the questions that provided evidence of the student’s strengths and weaknesses.
+The report gives information about the questions that provide evidence of the student’s strengths and weaknesses.
 These are the questions that student got right, but most others of the same ability got wrong.

 Or conversely, the questions that the student got wrong, but most others of the same ability got right.